YosysHQ/yosys/docs/source/using_yosys/more_scripting/selections.rst

 the same syntax for pattern and repetition.
 The ``%x`` action mentioned previously also accepts this advanced syntax.

-This actions for traversing the circuit graph, combined with the actions for boolean operations such as intersection (``%i``) and difference (``%d``) are powerful tools for extracting the relevant portions of the circuit under investigation.
+These actions for traversing the circuit graph, combined with the actions for boolean operations such as intersection (``%i``) and difference (``%d``) are powerful tools for extracting the relevant portions of the circuit under investigation.